Ty-Sir/ape-stats-goerli/README.md

 ## Theming

-A `theme` object can be added as a prop in the BAYCStatBar component for custom styling.
+A `theme` object can be added as a prop in the ApeStatBar component for custom styling.

 Treat this object as you would inline css styling.